jv36/jv36/README.md

 # 👋 Welcome to my profile!

 ## 💽 Studying Informatics Engineering @ FEUP:
-Going to my 3rd year.
+3rd year student.
 Check out all of the cool projects I've done throughout the course!

 ## 📂 Projects:
 I've worked with multiple languages and frameworks.